 - A safety pin: This will help you unzip the beanbag chair.

 - Bean bag filler: You can buy bean bag filler online or at retail stores.
 Most bean bag filler is polystyrene, so it’s inexpensive and pretty easy to find.

 Step 1: Prepare your work area

-Turn off fans and close windows to minimize air flow.
-Remember that polystyrene bean bag filler is extremely lightweight and wind can easily blow it everywhere.
+Turn off fans and close windows to minimize airflow.
+Remember that polystyrene bean bag filler is exceptionally lightweight, and wind can easily blow it everywhere.
 Also, work on a clean surface; if possible, choose a hard floor to work on as opposed to carpet because cleanup will be more comfortable.

 Step 2: Grab a partner

-Step 3: Unzipping the beanbag chair
+Step 3: Unzipping and Emptying the beanbag chair

 Most beanbag chairs come with a zipper, but that zipper may not have a tab that you can grip, making the unzipping process infinitely trickier than it has to be.
 (However, the purpose of this is to prevent you from accidentally unzipping it and spilling the filler everywhere, so it is kind of necessary.)

 To get around the lack of zipper tab, simply insert an open safety pin through the zipper hole and then secure the safety pin.
 Voila!
 You’ve made yourself a functioning zipper.
 Unzip the beanbag with the zipper side up.
 If all goes well, the remaining filler inside should sink to the bottom and not spill everywhere.